-Whether you fill up your social media calendar months in advance or post content on the fly, you are going to need to have a steady source of content to post on social media.
+Whether you fill up your social media calendar months in advance or post content on the fly, you will need to have a steady source of content to post on social media.

-This becomes a challenge for many social media marketers.
-Not only are we seeing an increase in the number of businesses jumping on the social media bandwagon, but we’re seeing a huge increase in the quality of content being produced and shared.
+Consistent content is a challenge for many social media marketers.
+Alongside an increase in the number of businesses on social media, we see a massive increase in the quality of content by brands.

-Whether you create it yourself or share it from another source, your audience is expecting content that is visually stimulating, original, and doesn’t go overboard attempting to sell a product or service.
+Whether you create it yourself or share it from another source, your audience expects visually compelling and original content.
+It shouldn’t go overboard attempting to sell a product or service.

 Creating Social Media Content Vs. Finding It

-Should your content marketing efforts consist of creating original content or can you mix in curated content as well?
+Should your content marketing efforts focus on creating original content, or can you mix in curated content?

-Original content can be more time-consuming and expensive, and it’s not always readily available.
-This is especially true for smaller businesses with a limited budget or who are just starting out.
+Original content can be more time-consuming and expensive, and it’s not always readily available, especially for smaller businesses that have a limited budget or are just getting started.

-If you only have so much original material to share with your audience, finding other content online, weeding out the good from the bad, and curating it for your audience is completely acceptable.
-In fact, some of the many successful social media marketers implement content curation as a core strategy.
+If you only have so much original material to share with your audience, finding other content online, weeding out the good from the bad, and curating it for your audience is entirely acceptable.
+Many successful content sites implement content curation as a core strategy.

-Finding good content to share with your audience makes you an authority in your niche if you do it consistently and stick to pieces that are interesting and high-quality.
+Finding good content to share with your audience makes you an authority in your niche if you do it consistently and stick to interesting and high-quality pieces.

 But where do you find content for social media?
-The sources on this list will allow you to find a consistent source of content to share on social media along with inspiration to creating original content.
+The sources on this list will allow you to find a consistent source of content to share on social media and inspire you to create original content.

 Some say Buzzsumo is a social media marketer’s best friend, and when it comes to looking for information to share with your audience, that’s true.
 Buzzsumo allows you to find the most popular social media content, and you can search for it by categories like date, keywords, and even the type of content.

-Buzzsumo is also a great way to find influencers relevant to your industry, which can be another wonderful source for content.
+Buzzsumo is also a great way to find influencers relevant to your industry, which can be another fantastic source for content.

-While many people may not think of Twitter as a search engine, a quick glance through the results for a particular keyword or hashtag can bring you everything from news to relevant memes that relate to your niche.
+While many people may not think of Twitter as a search engine, a glance through the results for a particular keyword or hashtag can bring you everything from news to relevant memes related to your niche.

 3. Facebook Fan Pages

 There is a Facebook Fan Page for practically everything these days, and many of them provide excellent share-worthy content.
-Look for pages that relate to your niche, or pay attention to the content being shared by leaders in your industry.
+Look for pages that relate to your niche, or pay attention to the content leaders in your industry are sharing.
 One of the best things about using Facebook Fan Pages is that you can sign up to receive notifications every time the pages relevant to you make a post.

 4. Pinterest Search

-Pinterest is not just a hotbed for impossible-to-replicate recipes, though depending on your niche, those do make great content.
+Pinterest is not just a hotbed for impossible-to-replicate recipes, though those do make great content depending on your niche.

 If you aren’t searching YouTube for content, you should start.
 Once you’ve watched a few videos in a particular category, the site begins to point you in the direction of similar ones, and it should provide you with weeks worth of content.